otisthescribe/keystroke_authentication/README.md

 ## Install required packages

 To run scripts, you need to have several packages that are not installed by default.
-Install all of them at one by running this command:
+Install all of them at once by running this command:

 ```
 pip3 install -r requirements.txt